ZubairYousuf/SDA-Final-Project/readme.rst

 Java script is done by zubair and kamran in which most fucntions and work is done by Kamran Abbasi Data Base is created by Zubair and edited by Zubair , kamran and Musadiq Php coding is done by Zubair, kamran and musadiq
+This project include all Models for hr which make this project quite helpfull and usefull in many companies

 MADE BY